Maharam extension and stationary stable processes: Refinements of the representation

 \subsection{The type $\mathrm{III}_{1}$ case, pure stable processes}

 It was an open question whether there exist pure stable processes.
-It can now be solved thanks to the Maharam structure of the Lévy measure: an $\alpha$-stable process is pure if and only if the underlying non-singular system is of type $\mathrm{III}_{1}$.
+It can now be solved thanks to the Maharam structure of the L\'{e}vy measure: an $\alpha$-stable process is pure if and only if the underlying nonsingular system is of type $\mathrm{III}_{1}$.

-The existence of pure stable processes (guaranteed by the comments made in Section \ref{sub:Maharam-L=0000E9vy}) is reassuring as it validates the specific study of stable processes.
+The existence of pure stable processes (guaranteed by the comments made in Section \ref{subMaharam-L=0000E9vy}) is reassuring as it validates the specific study of stable processes.